15 November 2018

 “This is why we thought this company could be an interesting one,” explains Fetisov.
 “It represents a consumer cooperative with tens of thousands of shops and tens of thousands of franchisees throughout the territory of China.
-They borrowed the consumer cooperative model from the Soviet Union and rather than breaking it down they developed it while preserving all its assets.
+They borrowed the consumer cooperative model from the Soviet Union and rather than breaking it up they developed it while preserving all its assets.
 We agreed to start a joint venture with them with 60 % of investors coming through a fund managed by my company and the other 40 % represented by the most efficient enterprises we could select.
 We financed the IT infrastructure upgrade at these enterprises, the purchase of assets that were possibly not part of the network yet, and the pre-emptive right to purchase any companies once they reach the required operational efficiency level.”

 Fetisov’s initial investment in the company was $100 million with the long-term plan to have it listed on the stock exchange.